“Emily didn’t only just give us music but also hope, to show that things can get better. It’s an experience that will

 (Service User, Eating Disorders Unit, Bristol, UK)

-I ‘came out’ about having bipolar disorder when my first book ‘Start Over Again’ was launched on Radio 2 on World Mental Health Day in 2010.
+I ‘came out’ about having bipolar disorder when my first book ‘Start Over Again’ was launched on BBC Radio 2 on World Mental Health Day in 2010.
 Since then, as well as performing in arts centres and theatres across the UK, I’ve sung my songs for many mental health hospitals and groups.
 They are some of the most moving and rewarding gigs I’ve ever done.

 “This should happen more often – the difference in the SUs [service users] is quite amazing.”